shevron/kastach.me/README.md

 Feel free to offer improvements and patches and report bugs.
 However, keep in mind this is something I'm doing for free, in my limited spare time, so PRs are more welcome than just bug reports.

+While currently there are no tests for this code, you can run lint simply by running:

+    make test

+In the future, this command may also run some unit tests.

+PRs that do not pass `make test` will not be accepted.
+For convenience, this process is also executed by Travis CI automatically for each push / PR.

 ## License
 (C) 2020 Shahar Evron, all rights reserved.